Skip to content

 Table of Contents

 A registered trade mark is only protected in the country of registration.
-This means, if you have a registered trade mark in Australia, your trade mark is only protected in Australia.
-If you would like to seek international registration of your trade mark, you can apply for registration directly with that country, or via the Madrid Protocol.
+This means that if you have a registered trade mark in Australia, it is only protected in Australia.
+If you would like to seek international registration of your trade mark, you can apply for registration directly with that country or via the Madrid Protocol.
+This article examines how you can gain international brand protection and the Madrid Protocol’s role in streamlining registration.

 What is the Madrid Protocol?

-The Madrid Protocol is a treaty providing for international registration of trade marks.
-This system facilitates trade mark registration in multiple countries through a single application, administered by the World Intellectual Property Organisation (WIPO).
-Where multiple countries are required, the Madrid Protocol application can provide a simpler and more cost effective means to secure international registration.
+The Madrid Protocol is a treaty that provides for the international registration of trade marks.
+This system facilitates trade mark registration in multiple countries through a single application.
+This is administered by the World Intellectual Property Organisation (WIPO).
+When multiple countries are involved, the Madrid Protocol application provides a more straightforward and cost-effective means of securing international registration.

-To rely on the Madrid Protocol, there are a number of factors to consider.
+To rely on the Madrid Protocol, several factors must be considered.
 These include:

-• You must have an existing national trade mark application or registration (called a basic trade mark).
+• you must have an existing national trade mark application or registration, also known as a basic trade mark;

-• The owner of the international application must be the same as the owner of the basic application.
+• the owner of the international application must be the same as the owner of the basic application; and

-• The owner of the basic mark may only file an international application in Australia if they are an Australian national, domiciled in Australia, be an incorporated body in Australia or have a real and effective commercial establishment in Australia.
+• the owner may only file an international application based on an Australian basic mark if they are an Australian national.
+Alternatively, they must be domiciled, an incorporated body, or have a real and effective commercial establishment in Australia.

-There are 91 jurisdictions that are members to the Madrid Protocol.
-If you are seeking to register your trade mark in a country, such as Canada, which isn’t a member of the Madrid Protocol, you can apply for registration directly with that country.
-Please note the rules and processes for trade mark registration vary from country to country, including differences in costs, statutory requirements, and examination processes.
+Please note that the rules and processes for trade mark registration vary from country to country, including differences in costs, statutory requirements, and examination processes.

 How Long Will Trade Mark Protection Last?

-Successful international registration of your trade mark with members to the Madrid Protocol is valid for 10 years.
+Successful international registration of your trade mark is valid for 10 years.
 Much like the processes in Australia, you can renew your registration at the end of this 10-year period.
-You can file a request for renewal with WIPO three months before the expiration of the international trade mark until the end of the six month grace period following this date.
-Fees for renewal may vary depending on the country of registration and the number of classes your trade mark is registered under.
+You can file a request for renewal with WIPO three months before the expiration of the international trade mark registration.
+This will remain in effect until the end of the six-month grace period following this date.
+Renewal fees may vary depending on the region of registration and the number of classes in which your trade mark is registered.

 Continue reading this article below the form